chulkilee/nginx-runner/README.md

 # nginx-runner

-Running one nginx docker container to serve multiple containers via https easily, using [jwilder/nginx-proxy](https://github.com/jwilder/nginx-proxy) and [docker/compose](https://github.com/docker/compose).
+Running one nginx docker container to serve multiple containers via https easily, using [jwilder/nginx-proxy](https://github.com/jwilder/nginx-proxy).

 ## How to use